marksherriff/deers/deers2021.md

 * We will primarily be using Zoom for synchronous content, YouTube for asynchronous lecture content, and Slack for general chat (outside of synchronous meetings).
 * The full YouTube playlist can be found [here](https://www.youtube.com/playlist?list=PLssZ8j_-esfCM4uWghAovxzgy_S154KlN).
-* For Zoom meetings, see the link above.
+* For Zoom meetings, see your email or the pinned post in the deers-2021 Slack channel.
 * To join the DEERS slack, see the invitation via email sent from Mark via Slack.